Elton John cancels New Zealand shows as he battles pneumonia

 “You could tell that he wasn’t feeling well and he said he wasn’t feeling well,” Ardern said.
 “So I think you could see that on the stage last night, which I think is just a credit to his commitment to his fans.”

-John had told the crowd he was ill but that he didn’t want to miss the show, according to the Herald.
+John had told the crowd he was ill but that he didn’t want to miss the show, according to the New Zealand Herald.
 He slumped on a stool and required medical attention after performing “Someone Saved My Life Tonight,” but recovered and continued to play.
 Later, as he he attempted to sing “Daniel,” he said he realized he had no voice left and was escorted off stage.

 John had just returned to New Zealand after performing at the Academy Awards in Los Angeles.
 He won an Oscar for best original song for his theme song for the movie “Rocketman.”